Accessing the Router Portal

 - Yes, the router is completely protected against unauthorized access.

-- If access is activated via the Swisscom customer portal, time-limited access from the Internet is enabled.
+- If access is activated via the Swisscom customer portal, then time-limited access from the internet is enabled.

 - This can lead to possible brute-force attacks and temporarily negatively influence stability.